Steven-Chang1114/ins_unfollow_police/README.md

 On the other hand, you can always check all the status (follower, following and the result) by typing "_x" to the console

-#### TODO List:
+## TODO List:
 Currently it is very inconvenient to run this program since you have to manually scroll both of the follower and following lists all the way to the bottom.
-I'm still trying to think of a solution for this, and maybe it will get better after Instagram api to release a more readable documents
+I'm still trying to think of a solution for this, and maybe it will get better after Instagram api releases a more readable documents

 ---
 This project is inspired by instaUnfollow(https://github.com/JimishF/instaUnfollow) which is now no longer available to run due